lwcarani/py-wc/README.md

 ## Examples

 `pywc` allows you to execute typical Linux-style `wc` commands.

-Line count for a single file:
+Here we see the line count for a single file:

 ```console
 C:\> wc test.txt -l